HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 | `dir`     | A string representing the line direction of the trip.
 After type conversion matches `direction_id` in GTFS and the topic.
 Either `"1"` or `"2"`.
 | `oper`    | A number representing the unique ID of the operator _running_ the trip.
 The unique ID does not have prefix zeroes here.
 | `veh`     | A number representing the vehicle number that can be seen painted on the side of the vehicle, often next to the front door.
 Different operators may use overlapping vehicle numbers.
 Matches `vehicle_number` in the topic except without the prefix zeroes.
-| `tst`     | A string representing the UTC timestamp from the vehicle in ISO 8601 format as output by `date --utc '+%Y-%m-%dT%H:%M:%SZ'`.
+| `tst`     | A string representing the UTC timestamp from the vehicle in ISO 8601 format as output by `date --utc "+%Y-%m-%dT%H:%M:%SZ"`.
 | `tsi`     | A number representing the Unix time in seconds, matching `tst`.
 | `spd`     | A number representing the speed (m/s).
 | `hdg`     | A number representing the heading in degrees (⁰) starting clockwise from north.
 Valid values are on the closed interval [0, 360].
 Currently the values are integers.